absjuniordev/absjuniordev/README.md

 # 👋 Hello!
 Welcome to my Github profile.

-## My name is Arnaldo Borges and my nickname is "absjuniordev"!
+## My name is Arnaldo Junior and my nickname is "absjuniordev"!

 Here are some ideas to get you started: